SotaYoshida/ShellModel.jl/README.md

 * Eigenvector Continuation (To constuct approximate shell-model wave funcitons for a given effective interaction) as efficient emulator & preprocessing for the shell-model

-* To calculate mu & Q moments and M1, E2 transitions (April 2021 -)
+* Calc. mu & Q moments and M1, E2 transitions (April 2021 -)

+* Calc. entanglement entropy

 ## To be implemented: